IvanLeb19/NBRegionalPlanning/README.md

 | `n_failed`        | Non-converged simulations (conservative mode only).           |
 ## Reproducibility
 The seed is fixed inside the simulation driver, so results are reproducible across runs.
-The merged report was verified against the original files: with matching switches and parameters the independent mode reproduces the per-file results exactly, checked field by field.
 The `conservative` switch changes only post-processing (the denominator), so it does not alter the simulated data, and the conservative and non-conservative modes share identical draws.
 ## References